-- Dealt with stress, depression and poor health
+- Dealing with stress, depression and poor health

 - Managed to do a second solo travel – 9 days to Western Australia

-- Quit my old job – last was in Project Management
+- Quit my old job – the last was in Project Management

 - Revamped my blog and created this writer’s portfolio website